-Looking for more easy Labor Day recipes?
-Look no further than these no-bake summer dessert ideas.
+Looking for some easy Memorial Day dessert ideas to help kick off grilling season?
+Look no further than these no-bake dessert recipes.
 Low-effort, high-impact, delicious of course, and they don’t heat up your kitchen…yep, they’re basically perfect.
-Plus, all but one are make-ahead recipes, so when Labor Day Weekend actually arrives, your work will (mostly) be done.
+Plus, all but one are make-ahead recipes, so you can set aside time to actually relax on the day you want to eat them.

-The best summer dessert may be up for debate (ice cream has to have a huge lead), but in general, they tend to be lighter, easier, and often no-bake, because who wants to turn on their oven when it’s already hot out?
-From classic creamy banana pudding and icebox cake to easy Rice Krispies treats and healthy fruit pizza, we’ve rounded up some of our favorite no-bake desserts to ensure you have a sweet, stress-free summer.
+The best summer dessert may be up for debate (ice cream has to have a huge lead), but in general, they tend to be lighter, easier, and often no-bake, because who wants to turn on their oven when it’s already hot out—or after cranking out a jillion loaves of banana bread in the past month, as the case may currently be?

 Related Reading: What to Make When It’s Too Hot to Cook